TR01 International Travel Requirements

 FACULTY AND STAFF: The University does not by policy prohibit its faculty or staff from traveling to any country in the world.
 However, the U. S. Department of Treasury Office of Foreign Asset Control (OFAC) places travel restrictions on certain locations or activities.
 Further, the University's workers’ compensation insurance voices serious travel and safety concerns for travel to the countries on the Insurance Industry’s List of Restricted Countries.
 Travel to the countries on these lists must be reviewed and evaluated on a case-by-case basis.

-Travel and security plans to any of the countries identified on the Insurance Industry’s List of Restricted Countries must be reviewed in advance of departure by the Risk Management Office and the traveler’s sponsoring College, Campus or administrative unit Financial Officer in order to engage resources to understand the specific risks, develop a safety plan to mitigate the likelihood of injury, and determine the best path forward.
+Travel and security plans related to any of the countries identified on the Insurance Industry’s List of Restricted Countries must be reviewed in advance of departure by the International Restricted Travel Committee in order to engage resources to understand the specific risks, develop a safety plan to mitigate the likelihood of injury, and determine the best path forward.
 Travel to any of the countries identified on the Insurance Industry’s List of Restricted Countries cannot take place until approval is given concerning the identified risks.
 The review is initiated by completing a Restricted Travel petition as part of a TSN travel record for individual travel, or as part of the proposal phase for an Education Abroad program.

 These requirements apply for all University Affiliated International Travel for faculty and staff, including when hosting or attending Student Group travel.

-STUDENTS (INDIVIDUAL OR GROUP): Students on University Affiliated International Travel, including Recognized Student Organizations, are restricted from traveling to countries with a US State Department Travel Warning or a country on the Insurance Industry's List of Restricted Countries, unless approved through completing an exception petition described below.
+STUDENTS (INDIVIDUAL OR GROUP): Students on University Affiliated International Travel, including Recognized Student Organizations, are restricted from traveling to countries with a U.S. State Department Travel Warning or a country on the Insurance Industry's List of Restricted Countries, unless approved through completing an exception petition described below.

-Travelers must utilize the following procedures which have been integrated into the TSN enrollment process or Education Abroad program proposal process:
+RESTRICTED TRAVEL PETITION: Travelers must utilize the following procedures which have been integrated into the TSN enrollment process or Education Abroad program proposal process:

 - Faculty/Staff traveling with Students to a country with a U.S. State Department Travel Warning must complete a Restricted Travel Petition as part of creating a travel record in TSN or an Education Abroad program proposal.

 - For Undergraduates who wish to travel on University Affiliated International Travel in countries subject to a Travel Warning issued by the U.S. State Department, see Undergraduate Policy R-7.